-Scientists predict that climate change will have, and in some cases has already had, severe consequences for society, like the spread of disease, decreased food security, and coastal destruction.
+Scientists predict that climate change will have, and in many cases has already had, severe consequences for society—like the spread of disease, decreased food security, and coastal destruction.
 These damages from emitting greenhouse gases are not reflected in the price of fossil fuels, creating what economists call “externalities.”
-The social cost of carbon (SCC) is a metric designed to quantify and monetize climate damages, representing the net economic cost of carbon dioxide emissions.
-Simply, the SCC is a monetary estimate of the damage done by each ton of carbon dioxide that is released into the air.
+The social cost of greenhouse gases (SC-GHG) is a metric designed to quantify and monetize climate damages, representing the net economic cost of greenhouse gas emissions.
+In essence, the SC-GHG is a monetary estimate of the damage done by each ton of climate pollution that is released into the air.

-The SCC can be used to evaluate policies and guide decisions that affect greenhouse gas emissions.
+The SC-GHG can be used to evaluate policies and guide decisions that affect greenhouse gas emissions, including:

-At the federal level, the SCC has been used by numerous agencies for regulatory impact analysis and in environmental impact statements.
-The SCC can also be used across a range of other areas, including electricity ratemaking, resource management policy and royalty setting, setting emissions caps, and establishing a carbon price.
-Federal and state agencies should use the SCC in any applicable context to aid in making rational policy decisions in a transparent manner.
-Many states are already using the SCC in their decisionmaking.
+Federal and state agencies should use the SC-GHG in any applicable context to aid in making rational policy decisions in a transparent manner.
+Many states are already using the SC-GHG in their decisionmaking.

-There are many misguided critiques of the SCC made by those who would prefer less regulation of greenhouse gases, but this should not deter decisionmakers from using the SCC.
-In fact, there are a wide range of resources that decisionmakers can use while exploring how and why to use the SCC.
+There are many misguided critiques of the SC-GHG made by those who would prefer less regulation of greenhouse gases, but this should not deter decisionmakers from using the SC-GHG.
+In fact, experts broadly agree that the SC-GHG is appropriate to use and, if anything, reflects a conservative underestimate of climate damages.
+And there are a wide range of resources that decisionmakers can use while exploring how and why to use the SC-GHG.

-There are benefits to carbon dioxide, and some of these benefits, such as potential increases in agricultural yields, are captured in the SCC estimate.
+There are, and some of these benefits, such as potential increases in agricultural yields, are captured in the SCC estimate.
 These benefits reduce the magnitude of the SCC.
-Other benefits that are the result of climate change are omitted, including the lower cost of supplying renewable energy from wind and wave sources, the increased availability of oil due to higher temperatures in the Arctic, and fewer transportation delays from snow and ice.
-However, omitted negative impacts almost certainly overwhelm omitted benefits.
-1 As a consequence, $51 should be interpreted as a lower-bound central estimate.
+Other benefits of climate change are omitted, including the lower cost of supplying renewable energy from wind and wave sources, the increased availability of oil due to higher temperatures in the Arctic, and fewer transportation delays from snow and ice.
+However, omitted negative impacts clearly exceed omitted benefits.
+1 Taken as a whole, therefore, omitted impacts reduce (and don’t inflate) the SC-GHG value.

-The other benefits from the use of carbon fuels that are unrelated to climate change (such as economic output) are omitted from the SCC, but they are always included in any analysis in which the SCC is used.
-In a benefit-cost analysis, the cost of regulations, such as the potential loss of output, is always balanced against the benefits of carbon reductions as partially measured by the SCC.
+The other benefits from the use of fossil fuels that are unrelated to climate change (such as economic output) are omitted from the SC-GHG, but they are typically included in any analysis in which the SC-GHG is used.
+This is because in a benefit-cost analysis, the cost of regulations, such as the potential loss of output, is always balanced against the benefits of greenhouse gas reductions.